Field Notes

 Standardize your interviews with these 15 templates designed for one-way video formats.
 Clear questions, evaluation criteria, and role-specific examples included.

-When you're facing a high-volume of applicants per role, asynchronous video interviews help you screen everyone without phone-screening all of them.
-Templates make these interviews structured, consistent, and scalable — especially when paired with AI-assisted review to surface who's worth talking to.
+When you’re facing a high-volume of candidates per role, one-way video interviews help you screen everyone without phone-screening all of them.
+Templates make these interviews structured, consistent, and scalable.
+Especially when paired with AI-assisted review to surface who’s worth talking to.

-This article includes 15 asynchronous interview templates designed to help you gather signal at scale.
+This article includes 15 one-way interview templates designed to help you gather signal at scale.

 What is a video interview template?